piddlingtuna/COMP1521_21T3/week01/README.md

 ## Breakout Rooms

 lEt'S dO aN iCeBrEaKeR...

-2 truths, 1 lie (but we don't have time to say which is the lie).
+- 2 truths, 1 lie (but we don't have time to say which is the lie).
+- Google Jamboard

 ## Tips